Dominican Republic: Post-Trujillo (1961–1996)

 After the assassination, Ramfis Trujillo, the dictator's son, remained in de facto control of the government for the next 6 months, as commander of the armed forces.
 Trujillo's brothers, Hector Bienvenido and Jose Arismendi Trujillo, returned to the country and plotted against President Balaguer.
 On November 18, 1961, as a planned coup became more evident, U.S. Secretary of State Dean Rusk issued a warning that the US would not "remain idle" if the Trujillos attempted to "reassert dictatorial domination".
 Following this warning, and the arrival of a 14-vessel U.S. naval task force within sight of Santo Domingo, Ramfis and his uncles fled the country on November 19.
 The OAS lifted its sanctions on January 4, 1962.

-In February 1963, a democratically elected government under leftist Juan Bosch took office but it was overthrown by a military coup in September.
+In February 1963, a democratically elected government under leftist Juan Bosch took office but it was overthrown by a military coup on 25 September.
 On April 24, 1965, a second military coup ousted the military-installed president Donald Reid Cabral.
-Despite tank assaults, strafing, and aerial bombardment by the opposing Loyalists, the pro-Bosch Constitutionalists maintained control of most of the capital.
-By April 26, 5,000 armed civilians outnumbered the 1,500 original rebel military regulars.
-Radio Santo Domingo, now fully under rebel control, began to call for more violent actions and the killing of all police officers.
+Despite tank assaults, strafing, aerial bombardment, and rocket attacks by junta forces, pro-Bosch Constitutionalists maintained control of most of the capital, where electricity, water, and food supplies collapsed amid the fighting.
+By April 26, around 5,000 armed civilians had joined the 1,500 rebel military regulars.
+The total strength of the junta was eight F-51 fighters, eight Vampire jets, a company of 23 tanks, and two infantry battalions totaling 1,700 troops.